juliankrispel/jkrsp/content/blog/accessibility-for-rich-text-editors/index.md

 ### 7. Use an accessible component library for building menu components

 Build on established component libraries.
 [Reach.ui](https://reach.tech/), [material ui](https://material-ui.com/) and [chakra](https://chakra-ui.com/) are all react libraries that have good accessibility defaults.

+### 8. Notify screen readers when content changes

+If your rich text editor implements collaborative editing the content of your document may change without direct user-action.

+### 9. Ensure that tabbable